| | | |

 Ingredient Notes

-• Butter – Adds richness to both the filling and the topping.
+• Butter – Adds richness to both the filling and topping.
+Unsalted butter gives you more control over the final seasoning.

 Steps to Make Southern Sweet Potato Casserole